vendablefall/blog.leet.cloud/_posts/2017-08-17-sharing-a-glusterfs-volume-with-nfs-ganesha.markdown

 image: /assets/article_images/glusterfs-ganesha/glusterfs-ant.png
 ---

 Hello again!
 Today on pebkac we are creating a two node GlusterFS cluster on CentOS-7 to host a highly available NFSv4 share.
-The volume (Glusterfs terminoligy for the virtualised disk group spread across CentOS nodes) will handle the file replication and locking.
-The volume will be shared out with nfs-Ganesha enabling the automatic failover of the NFS share, in the event that the node you have mounted the share on... dissapears.
+The volume (Glusterfs terminology for the virtualised disk group spread across CentOS nodes) will handle the file replication and locking.
+The volume will be shared out with NFS-Ganesha enabling the automatic failover of the NFS share, in the event that the node you have mounted the share on... disappears.

 If you're looking for a great guide to get you started I suggest you go to this post by [kkeithley](http://blog.gluster.org/2015/10/linux-scale-out-nfsv4-using-nfs-ganesha-and-glusterfs-one-step-at-a-time/) and complete the first two steps.
-I found that kkeithleys blog worked for the first two steps, "crawl and "walk", but I couldnt manage to complete the "run" section.
-This blog post is more intended to be a continuation from kkeithlets post above adressing the areas where the [Glusterfs 3.9 release](https://gluster.readthedocs.io/en/latest/release-notes/3.9.0/) changed things.
+I found that kkeithleys blog worked for the first two steps, "crawl and "walk", but I couldn't manage to complete the "run" section.
+This blog post is more intended to be a continuation from kkeithlets post above addressing the areas where the [Glusterfs 3.9 release](https://gluster.readthedocs.io/en/latest/release-notes/3.9.0/) changed things.

 Versions:
 - Centos-release: 7-3.1611.el7.centos.x86_64